 How can clients keep plans current?

 A simple review rhythm works well: annually for practical records, immediately after major life changes, and formally when legal documents may be affected.
 Clients do not need to redraft everything at each review.
-They need to confirm that contacts, document locations, messages, digital asset notes and access permissions still match reality.
-If the legal position has changed, they should return to the adviser.
+They need to confirm that contacts, document locations, messages, password manager signposts, cloud storage notes, digital asset records and access permissions still match reality.
+Evaheld’s updating a will after life events guide can prompt the right review questions.

 Serious illness, ageing and grief can make review harder, so planning early matters.
-Palliative Care Australia and Dementia Australia information both point to the need for timely conversations and support when health or capacity may change.
-A current legacy plan gives families a better starting point before decisions become urgent.
+Palliative Care Australia advance care planning resources and Dementia Australia planning ahead information both point to the need for timely conversations and support when health or capacity may change.
+Evaheld’s family wishes conversation support and emergency QR access card guidance help clients decide what should be shared, when and with whom.

 Review also creates a useful service moment for legal practices.
-It gives the firm a reason to check whether the client has moved, changed relationship status, added dependants, created a business, inherited assets or become concerned about a family member's capacity.
+It gives the firm a reason to check whether the client has moved, changed relationship status, added dependants, created a business, inherited assets, changed trusts and estates structures, or become concerned about a family member’s capacity.
 It also reminds clients that practical records can change more often than legal documents.
 Updating a vault note is not the same as updating a will, but both can be part of responsible client care.

 Is legacy planning the same as estate planning?

 No. Estate planning usually focuses on legal and financial arrangements, while legacy planning also captures values, wishes, messages and practical records.
-Legal Aid wills explains the formal will layer.
-Evaheld's meaningful legacy guidance helps clients document personal context beyond financial inheritance.
+Evaheld’s meaningful legacy guidance explains the personal layer, while Moneysmart wills and powers of attorney guidance explains core legal and financial planning concepts.

 Should personal wishes be written into a will?

-Some wishes may belong in formal documents, but many explanations and messages are better kept beside the will.
-Law Council resources show why professional legal boundaries matter.
-Evaheld's letter of wishes examples can help clients understand the supporting role of non-binding records.
+Some wishes may belong in formal documents, but many explanations and messages are better kept beside the will so they do not confuse legal directions.
+Evaheld’s letter of wishes examples show how supporting wishes can work, while Legal Aid NSW wills guidance explains the formal will layer.

 How can a law firm introduce legacy planning?